 What is Last Bastion?

 Last Bastion is a cooperative tower defense game in which you’re trying to defend your fort against a horde of monsters and stay alive long enough to defeat the Warlord.
-This is kind of a fantasy remake of Ghost Stories, one of the toughest co-op board games ever made (and one of my group’s favorites).
+This is kind of a fantasy remake of Ghost Stories, one of the toughest co-op board games ever made (and one of the best cooperative games out there).

 In Last Bastion you’ll be taking turns attempting to keep the monsters from overwhelming your fort, either by trying to get stronger or attacking the monsters.
 The Warlord that you have to defeat is near the bottom of the Horde deck, so you have to fight off a lot of monsters before you’ll get your chance to take down the boss.